schachtelman/datascience-finalproject/README.md

 * `review_mean`	mean value of all 5 indivitual review values
 * `review_count` number of reviews for each beer

+The whole dataset with the column we added can be downloaded [here](https://www.weizer-hopfen.com/owncloud/index.php/s/AmZ9VREA5znSxOf).

 #### Questions
 * Q1: How do the different ratings and the alcohol content correlate?